The Complete Guide to Zone 0 Landscaping in San Diego

 At Nature's Elements Landscaping, we believe homeowners deserve more than a checklist of rules.
 They deserve to understand the science behind those recommendations so they can make informed decisions that improve both the beauty and resilience of their property.

-This guide has been created to help homeowners understand Zone 0 Landscaping, wildfire-resistant landscape design, defensible space principles, proper irrigation, fire-conscious material selection, and long-term landscape maintenance.
+This guide has been created to help homeowners understand Zone 0 Landscaping, wildfire-resistant Landscape Design, defensible space principles, proper irrigation, fire-conscious material selection, and long-term landscape maintenance.
 Whether you're updating an existing landscape or beginning with a complete Landscape Design Process, our goal is to help you create an outdoor environment that is attractive, functional, and better prepared for California's changing wildfire conditions.

 What Is Zone 0?